ReluctusB/MLP-Fim-Episode-Transcript-Search/README.md

 The icons used are from [Bootstrap Icons](https://icons.getbootstrap.com/).
 Please stick with this icon set if possible.

+The quote scorer for Pone Pone Don't Tell Me! is written in Rust.
+Navigate to `quote-scorer` and use `cargo run` to re-generate the data for the game.
+Note that you should only need to do this if you've made a change to the episodes.json.

 ## Search Help

 To search by character speaking, use `{character:character name}`: